kestra-io/duckdb-ion/README.md

 ```sql
 COPY (SELECT 1 AS a, 'x' AS b) TO 'out.ion' (FORMAT ION, BINARY TRUE);
 ```
+Notes:
+- Binary output currently normalizes timestamps to UTC (`Z`) and ignores source timezone offsets.
+  This is intended for interoperability but should be considered when round-tripping TIMESTAMPTZ values.
 To wrap output in a single Ion list:
 ```sql
 COPY (SELECT 1 AS a UNION ALL SELECT 2 AS a) TO 'out.ion' (FORMAT ION, ARRAY TRUE);